 Sara's website can be found at:

-KG: What inspired you to write in the first place?
+KG: What or who inspired you to be a writer?

 KG: What's your favourite book?

-KG: What are you working on at the moment?
+KG: What writing projects are you working on?

 KG: What do you like most about writing?